 - Positive public appeal!

 Bat Carcass Detection Dogs

 Wagtail also have dogs that detect Bat Carcass to assist with Wind Farm surveys.
-The dogs can search a vast amount of area in comparison with human search methods.
+The dogs can search a vast amount of area in comparison to human search methods.
 The dogs are quicker, more accurate and more cost effective than human search methods.
-We also conduct ‘efficiency trials’ for our clients on each wind farm multiple times a year, which yield an extremely high rating.
+Additionally, we conduct ‘efficiency trials’ for our clients on each wind farm multiple times a year, which yield an extremely high rating.

 Great Crested Newts

 - Manchester Smart Motorway – The dog allowed for the allocation of a winter working license